XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 • xs:time

-Let's apply element types to our library example.
+Let's apply these element types to our library example.
 Example XML:

 <title>Yunus Emre Divani</title>